 She was the one who got yelled at for staying out late, whereas you just slipped in the back door without the slightest reprimand.
 She was the one who was pressured to major in a “practical” field in college when she didn’t want to.
 You got away with majoring in basket weaving.

-2. She could tell off your enemies without making you look like a loser.
+2. She could tell-off your enemies without making you look bad

-When you’re a really, really little kid, you might get away with running to mommy or daddy when you can’t deal with the bullies on the playground anymore.
+When you’re a really, really little kid, you might get away with running to mommy or daddy when you can’t deal with the bullies on the playground.
 But past the age of 5 or 6, that really doesn’t work anymore.
 It just makes your playground woes that much worse.

-Calling in your older sister on the other hand works like a charm.
-It doesn’t make you look bad; it just makes you and your sister look like you have solidarity, and the other kids better not mess with either of you.
+On the other hand, calling in your older sister works like a charm.
+It doesn’t make you look bad as the younger brother or sister; it just makes you and your elder sister look like you have solidarity, and the other kids better not mess with either of you.

-When you are really young, you basically have no role models outside of family members, teachers, and other kids you know.
-That doesn’t give you a whole lot to go on when it comes to developing character or your own opinions.
+When you are young, you basically have no role model outside of family members, teachers, and other kids you know.
+That doesn’t give you much to go on when it comes to developing character or your own opinions.

-But just look back and think about what your life would have been like if you had been an only-child, or the oldest child.
+But look back and think about what your life would have been like if you had been an only child or the oldest child.
 Your parents would have informed pretty much your entire worldview, at least until you started thinking for yourself.
 And that is a lot harder to learn how to do without someone else around who has learned to do it first.

-Your older sister helped you develop some self-awareness by doing it first.
-She showed you that it was okay to disagree with your parents, and that there is more than one approach to life.
+As a role model, your older sister helped you develop self-awareness by doing it first.
+She showed you that it was okay to disagree with your parents and that there is more than one approach to life.

-She taught you that while your parents might be right about a lot of things, sometimes you have to stand up for what you know is right, even if that means going against the grain.
-Your older sister taught you about the value of integrity, self-confidence, and determination.
+Your older sister taught you the value of integrity, self-confidence, and determination.
+She taught you that while your educated mother and father might be right about many things, sometimes you have to stand up for what you know is right, even if that means going against the grain.

 When you’re a kid, one of the toughest things in the world is growing up, especially since your parents may not want you to.
-Back when you hit puberty, how many times did you hear your mom or your dad say, “She’s growing up too fast?”
+When you hit puberty, how often did you hear your mom or dad say, “She’s growing up too fast?”
 Your older sister didn’t say that, though, did she?